WOOD (AM): iHeart ownership

 Clear Channel Communications bought WOOD and its sister stations in 1996.

+Since the 1940s, WOOD had transmitted from a three-tower site on 60th Street in Dorr Township at 5,000 watts.
+A single tower was used during the day, while power was fed to all three towers in a directional pattern at night.
+However, by the turn of the millennium, due to growing residential development and signal issues, WOOD moved to a new site seven miles south, boosting its power to 20,000 watts in a directional pattern at all times.

 In 2011, Clear Channel's WMUS-FM and its country music format moved to 107.9 FM.
 Meanwhile, 106.9 FM flipped to a simulcast of WOOD, allowing its listeners to hear the station either on AM or FM.
-Despite the AM station's power and West Michigan's mostly flat landscape (with near-perfect ground conductivity), it had always been all but unlistenable in Muskegon, Holland and other areas west of Grand Rapids.
+Despite the AM station's power and West Michigan's mostly flat landscape (with near-perfect ground conductivity), it had always been all but unlistenable in Muskegon, Holland and other areas west of Grand Rapids even after the 2003 power boost.

 Clear Channel switched its name to iHeartMedia in 2014.
 WOOD-AM-FM can be heard on the iHeartRadio platform and app.

 WOOD Radio has received "Station of the Year" honors from the Michigan Association of Broadcasters for 2012, 2013, 2015, and 2016, as part of the Broadcast Excellence Awards in the Commercial Radio - Market 2 division.
 In earning "2012 Station of the Year", WOOD received numerous news and programming awards, with five entries receiving 'Best In Category' recognition, and three receiving 'Merit' recognition.

 Programming

 WOOD's program director Phil Tower leads an airstaff that includes an all-news morning program, West Michigan's Morning News with Steve Kelly, Bret Bakita, and Lauren Smith.
 West Michigan Live follows with host Justin Barclay.
 The rest of the day is filled by: Glenn Beck, The Clay Travis and Buck Sexton Show, Sean Hannity, Dave Ramsey, Joe Pags and Coast to Coast AM with George Noory.
 Most of WOOD Radio's weekday lineup comes from iHeart's Premiere Networks.

 Weekend programs and hosts include: "Leo Laporte: The Tech Guy", Gordon Deal, "The Weekend with Michael Brown", Bill Cunningham and "Jill On Money".

 WOOD Radio's local newsroom provides local, regional and national news every day of the week, plus world and national news from Fox News Radio.
 It also utilizes reports and breaking news coverage through an ancillary affiliation with CBS News Radio.

 WOOD Radio is the Grand Rapids home of University of Michigan Wolverines football and basketball.
-It also carries Grand Rapids Griffins ice hockey and Detroit Tigers baseball, though some games are shifted to sister station WMAX-FM.
+It also carries Grand Rapids Griffins ice hockey, though some games are shifted to sister station WMAX-FM.
+It had long been the Grand Rapids affiliate for Detroit Tigers baseball, but those games moved to WFGR for the 2026 season.